grscheller/scheller-linux-archive/envConf/README.md

-When I first started using AT&T System V UNIX, I would login at a real terminal, sometimes connected directly to computer, othertimes through a network terminal server, and after logging in be in a login shell.
+When I first started using AT&T System V UNIX, I would login at a real terminal, sometimes connected directly to computer, othertimes through a network terminal server, and, after logging in, be in a login shell.

 Later I would telnet or dial into the UNIX host via a DOS/Windows telnet or hyperterminal pc client.
 Again, involking a login shell.